duffyevan/NTB_Solution1/README.md

 # NTB WPZ Automation
 Automating the data collection process from SPS (PLC) modules in the field.
+This program is more of an 'in case of emergency' tool that can download files from SPSs in the field.
+There are, however, big caveats which are discussed below that arose because LinkManager couldn't be set up the way we wanted due to license issues.
+In tue future, setting up software such as log tunnel could greatly increase the usefulness of this software but for the time being it is just a side tool for emergencies or other unusual situations.